ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

         }
         ```

-1. With a supported board connected to your computer, compile and run your application:
+1. Connect a supported board to your computer, and compile and run your application:
     ```
     mbed compile -t <TOOLCHAIN> -m <TARGET> --flash --sterm
     ```

-    This opens a serial terminal once the example is compiled and flashed.
-The following output is expected:
+    When the example is flashed, a serial terminal opens (because of `--sterm`).
+You should get the following output:
     ```
     called immediately
     called every 1 seconds